ssojubi/familis-multiunit-deployment/README.md

 python emotion_service.py
 ```

-## Legacy Native Client-Agent
+## Legacy Client Agent

-Only use this if you still need the old native Python kiosk camera path.
+The native Python `client-agent` is the previous kiosk camera implementation.

-From the repo root:
+Run it from the repository root:

 ```powershell
 cd client-agent